Certora/vscode-certora-prover/README.md

 # Certora IDE

 Certora provides security analysis tools for Smart Contracts.
-Certora has unique technology called Certora Prover capable of checking at compile-time that all executions of a Smart Contract fulfill a set of security rules.
+Certora has unique technology called Certora Prover capable of checking at compile-time that all Smart COntract executions fulfill a set of security rules.
 Certora Prover technology is available as a tool that complements existing compilers and debuggers of Smart Contracts.
 It checks that the contracts adhere to the interface requirements of other contracts.
-Certora’s blockchain independent and language-agnostic Prover technology precisely identifies bugs in Smart Contracts and proves their absence.
+Certora’s blockchain-independent and language-agnostic Prover technology precisely identifies bugs in Smart Contracts and proves their absence.

 Content